Towson University is committed to academic excellence. To ensure the Towson degree

 What if I take summer classes and my grades improve?

-If students return to Good Academic Standing in the summer, they must contact asc AT_TOWSON to adjust their records.
+If students return to Good Academic Standing in the summer, they must contact asc AT_TOWSON to have their record reviewed.

 When is a mid-year warning given?